 The Blueprint for Maryland's Future Act, House Bill 1372 (HB1372), passed in February 2021.
 The ultimate goal is to transform Maryland's education system into a world-class model that is competitive, both nationally and internationally, throughout the next ten years.
-The Blueprint includes the requirement that all students be assessed for CCR in English and mathematics by the end of Grade 10, using measures identified by the state.
-The assessment measures may include a required state assessment such as MCAP English 10 and/ or MCAP Algebra 1.
+The Blueprint includes the requirement that all middle and high school students receive individualized career advising services, and be assessed for CCR in English and mathematics by the end of Grade 10, using measures identified by the state.
+The assessment will focus on acadmice excellence and math mastery, as measured by the student's unweighted cumulative GPA and Algebra 1 grade or MCAP Algebra 1.
 Students who do not meet the CCR standard in English and mathematics by the end of Grade 10 will be required to participate in a support pathway in preparation for reassessment.
 The reassessment may include the same or different assessments as determined and approved by the state.
 School counselors and staff will work closely with students to determine the best support pathway for each student.
-All students who assess CCR will be able to enroll in Advance Placement (AP) courses, Career and Technical Education programs (CTE), Dual Enrollment (College Courses), and/or International Baccalaureate (IB) courses, at no cost to students.
+All interested students in grades 9-12 will continue to have access to courses in the following pathways: Advance Placement (AP), Career and Technical Education (CTE), and/or International Baccalaureate (IB).
+In addition, high school students who meet the Montgomery College (MC) requirements for approved college courses, will have access to dual enrollment options.